When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 “Value Stream Map Parts” by Daniel Penfield is licensed under CC BY-SA 3.0

 A value stream map is a high-level view, documenting a business process – usually, the manufacturing of a product, service or task.
-The map serves to reduce waste and help management choose the paths that provide the highest value to customers and other stakeholders.
+The map serves to identify waste, reduce waste and help management choose the paths that provide the highest value to customers and other stakeholders.
 The map outlines processes, key people and the business architecture involved in delivering a product or service.